SarahLizDettloff/BandLyricsAnalysis/README.md

-<h1 align="center">Band Lyrics Word Analysis</h1>
+<h1 align="center">Band Lyrics Analysis</h1>

 ---
 ## About
-* Written in Python 2, this juptyer notebook reads lyrics from text files and generates visual analysis against it using numpy, pandas, mathplot, and wordcloud.
+* Written in Python 2, this juptyer notebook reads lyrics from text files and generates visual analysis of the lyrics.

 ## Directions
  1) Update the directory path to a location on your computer.
 This location should be a folder for the band name.